 An objection sometimes arises that the paschal sacrifice was not considered an atonement; rather, atonement was provided for the Jews via the sacrifices on Yom Kippur (the Day of Atonement).
-Ergo, Jesus, who was killed at Passover and who is called “our Passover” in the New Testament, could not have been an atonement for sin.
+Ergo, so the objection goes, Jesus, who was killed at Passover and who is called “our Passover” in the New Testament, could not have been an atonement for sin.

 There are two ways to counter this objection.
 The first is simply to show how Jesus also fulfilled the symbolism of Yom Kippur.
-Jesus bore our sins in His own body (1 Peter 2:24) and tasted death for every man (Hebrews 2:9).
-In doing so, He offered a better sacrifice than those of Yom Kippur—better because Christ’s sacrifice was permanent, was voluntary, and did not just cover sin but removed it altogether (Hebrews 9:8-14).
+Jesus bore our sins in His own body (1 Peter 2:24) and tasted death for everyone (Hebrews 2:9).
+In doing so, He offered a better sacrifice than those of Yom Kippur—better because Christ’s sacrifice was permanent and voluntary and did not just cover sin but removed it altogether (Hebrews 9:8-14).

 The second counter is to point out that Jewish tradition did indeed view the Passover sacrifice as being expiatory; that is, the lamb removed sin from God’s view.
 The Passover lamb died under God’s outpoured wrath, thus covering over the sins of the one offering it.
 Here’s what Rashi, a well-respected medieval Jewish commentator, has to say: “I see the Paschal blood and propitiate you. . . .
 I mercifully take pity on you by means of the Paschal blood and the blood of circumcision, and I propitiate your souls” (Ex.
 R. 15, 35b, 35a).